-My only success in life was being to summon a demon.
-Something I’ve only been able to do once.
+My only success in life was summoning a demon.
+Something I’ve only done once.
 She was a lesser demon, more of a ghost than your typical demon with horns and goat’s legs.
 I was surprised the whole process had even worked, it’s not like demonology is a respected study and collegiate field of education.
 You can’t major in this kind of stuff.
 Everything I knew about demons came from an old encyclopedia my grandfather gave me.

 My grandfather was a crotchety old man.
 He hated everything and everyone.
 Honestly, I half expected to summon him the first time, considering he was the closest thing to a demon I knew.
 All my successes in the world of hell I attribute to that spiteful old man.
 I’m certain if it weren’t for him, and his pure hatred for any joy in the world, I would’ve opened a bakery, or perhaps been hired by a Silicon Valley startup.
 My life would be dreamy as all hell right now.